RicardoIT-Web/Love_Running_Members_log/README.md

 Users will also have the choice of being able to track and monitor their progress on a weekly basis by choosing to provide total weekly targets to run.

-The aplication will also include a feature which calculates Users' Body Mass Index (BMI) together with a link to a National Health Site where they will be able to find information about BMI in more detail.
+The aplication will also include a feature which calculates Users' Body Mass Index (BMI) together with a link to a website where Users will be able to find information about BMI in more detail.

 ![Am I Responsive Design](views/docs/images/amiresponsive.jpg)